Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ## Possible solution

-The main idea is to store locally on the LNS a dictionary mapping DevEui and whether we were the losing gateway for that DevEui, as decided from the Function.
-Based on that we would delay the processing of future messages for all losing gateways.
-This should give enough time to the preferred LNS to process the message and keep the active connection to Iot Hub.
+The main idea is to give the current connection holder as indicated from the Function, the edge to continue processing messages for this device.
+That gateway, will have 0 impact on performance.

 ### Handling of background tasks